smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/06_determine_foreign_key_paths.md

 To execute the temporary stored procedures, first run the script to create them, then execute the temporary stored procedures.

-For this example, we are using the `WideWorldImports` database on the `Sales.Orders` table.
-You’ll need to update the script’s `USE` statement to point to the correct database.
+For this example, we are using the `WideWorldImporters` database on the `Sales.Orders` table.
+You’ll need to update the script’s `USE` statement to point to the correct database...

 The `##foreign_keys_map` table is available if you need details about the columns involved in each foreign key relationship.